What is UI/UX Design?

 The UI/UX Testing Tools

-The following is a list of the UI/UX testing tools that commonly use:
+The following is a list of the UI/UX testing tools that are commonly used:

 GTmetrix: creates a final report for the pages, along with several recommendations for fixing the issues.